roadricefield/Seq_Ext/README.md

 # Seq Ext

-This python script extracts DNA sequence of the positions specified by BED format file from the genome.
+This python script extracts DNA sequences of the positions specified by BED format file from the genome.

 ## Requirements: